stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

     .build();
 ```

-We next create the render pass consisting of a single sub-pass that renders the colour attachment:
+The render pass consists of a single sub-pass to render the colour attachment:

 ```java
 Subpass subpass = new Subpass.Builder()